 Howard L. Greenhouse Large Grant Program: The large majority of the Foundation’s grant making is done through the Howard L. Greenhouse Large Grant Program.
-This program makes three-year project-based grants on an annual basis through an open Request for Proposals (RFP) process.
-The inaugural Large Grants were made in 2011 and finished their three year cycle in 2014.
-The average size of an annual Large Grant since inception is $129,000.
-For 2016, $2.7 million was awarded in Large Grants.
+This program makes project-based grants, renewable on an annual basis, through an open Request for Proposals (RFP) process.
+The inaugural Large Grants were made in 2011.

-Health Safety Net Program (HSN): The next largest support window is the Health Safety Net which was started in 2014.
-Through this window, the Foundation grants awards by invitation only to agencies making up the health safety net for the medically underserved.
-This includes access to primary, dental, medication, mental health, vision or other health programs designed to increase access.
+Health Safety Net Program (HSN): The Health Safety Net support was started in 2014.
+Through this window, the Foundation grants general operating support awards by invitation only to agencies making up the health safety net for the medically underserved.
+This includes support for those agencies that provide direct clinical services to patients, including primary, dental, medication, mental health, vision or other health services.
 These grants are made on an annual basis and there is no limit to number of years funded.
-The size of the average annual grant since the inception of this window is $124,000.
-In 2016, close to $1.03 million was awarded in HSN support.